 Knowing What Makes Scents

-Knowing a bit more about the bases of scent can further help you to determine what's common in the scent(s) that you may be drawn to.
-It can also help you to determine what you may or may not like just by knowing what the fragrance notes are (without smelling it).
-Next week, in part 3, I'll break down the basics into categories that you may find will fit your overall "scent style."
-Sometimes I like to refer to these categories as fashion scents since they fall in line with personal style.
-Enjoy the rest of your week and be sure to check back next Hump Day.
+Knowing a bit more about the bases of scent can further help you to determine the common element in the scent(s) that you may be drawn to.
+Knowing more about bases can also help you to determine what you may or may not like just by knowing what the fragrance notes are (without smelling it).